mlcotten13/SARS-CoV-2_spike_charge/README.md

 # SARS-CoV-2_spike_charge
 SARS-CoV-2 spike charge analysis scripts

-The repository contains data and scripts used in the manuscript "Evolution to increased positive charge on the viral spike protein may be part of  the adaptation of SARS-CoV-2 to human transmission"  by Cotten and Phan, currently under review at  Virus Evolution and submitted to BioRxiv.
+The repository contains data and scripts used in the manuscript "Evolution to increased positive charge on the viral spike protein may be part of  the adaptation of SARS-CoV-2 to human transmission"  by Cotten and Phan, currently under review at iScience and submitted to BioRxiv.

-The following files are be included:
+The following files are included:

 Figure 1